 - Results are detailed in the spreadsheets and can be copied and pasted to your favorite spreadsheet program such as EXCEL (So you may even construct interaction diagrams of your own style!).

-- Other features include undo/redo, multiple document interface, multiple views, real-time zooming, panning and rotation, and customizable report in ASCII text file format or HTML file format.
+- Other features include undo/redo, multiple document interface, multiple views, real-time zooming, panning, and rotation.